Touring Productions and Student Matinées

-In honor of Black History Month, we host a performance of Nation In Crisis (see description under “Touring”) and afterwards, audiences participate in a workshop that deepens understanding while linking history to current events.
+In honor of Black History Month, we host a performance of Nation In Crisis (see description under “Touring Shows”) and afterwards, audiences participate in a workshop that deepens understanding while linking history to current events.

-A performance + Q&A session grows comprehension of literary genre.
-Shows feature a set & props hand-made from familiar objects, demonstrating that resourcefulness is a gateway to creative expression.
+The performance + Q&A session grows comprehension of literary genre.
+Show features a set & props hand-made from familiar objects, demonstrating that resourcefulness is a gateway to creative expression.